Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 10. 🔍 Verifying Folder Redirection Application

-Confirm that folder redirection has been successfully applied by checking the Event Viewer logs.
+Following the configuration, I confirmed that the Folder Redirection policy was successfully applied by reviewing the operational logs in Event Viewer.
+The logs verified that the user's folders were successfully redirected to the designated network paths without error.

 📸 **Verifying Folder Redirection Application on Sever**